 Make “lart” on winter nights with your headlamps.
 Play snowball-bocce.
 Create a winter Olympics sport for kids (snow-pit longjump, perhaps)?
 Make maple candy in the snow.
 Winter is time to get creative about ways to play outside.

 Tips: winter gear for kids

 When it comes to activity-specific equipment and quickly growing kids, consider renting gear for your first few outings.
 Many ski hills and snowshoe areas rent snowsports gear, so you can see if your family likes the activity before you invest in your own gear.

 Buying secondhand is also a good option.
-Check out the MEC Gear Swap, local ski swaps, online buy-and-sell groups, and MEC store bulletin boards.
+Check out local ski swaps, online buy-and-sell groups, and MEC store bulletin boards.
 Just remember to buy a new helmet for safety reasons.